 This document provides an overview of the process required to connect your software to the My Health Record system production environment.
-Table 1- Access channel matrix describes the type of access available, based on the access channel used to connect to the My Health Record system.
+Table 1 describes the type of access available, based on the access channel used to connect to the My Health Record system.